cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 try to rectify the situation.

-Keeping the unit around keeps all the metadata around in one place (like which pids are causing the hold up), which is definitely a positive: it helps not only in debugging, but also helps container engines using systemd units to decide whether it's still safe to start a new service or not given the situation.
+Keeping the unit around keeps all the metadata around in one place (like which processes are causing the hold up), which is definitely a positive: it helps not only in debugging, but also helps container engines using systemd units to decide whether it's still safe to start a new service or not given the situation.

-Other more active interventions include (but are not limited to):
+More active interventions include (but are not limited to):

 1. **Reboot the machine**: This is dangerous and is generally not suitable for a generic init system like systemd.
 Doing this must be decided by the user